Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/naivigation.md

 I wrote down "remake it, but much better and with different vehicles"

 Many years later, I had the frameworks, the experience, the knowledge to actually do this.
 I dove in and worked on "version 2.0" for a long time, in between other projects.
-You would barely recognize version 1 anymore---it was a completely rewrite of the entire game idea.
+You would barely recognize version 1 anymore---it was a complete rewrite of the entire game idea.

 Still, that first version wasn't wasted.
 It proved its potential.
 It also _showed_ me why many parts didn't work and how to change that.

 ### It's completely free and minimalist

 As always, I go for simple and minimalist.
 The material is just _cards_ and _tiles_.
+For _all_ games, and they're all the same size and general design.
 Easy to cut, use, store.

 (I might be a bit radical here, as I already dislike games that have more than three different bits inside the box, and all those plastic thingies that make a game less elegant and more bulky.
 But still, it's a good ideal to have.)